Internship Education Specialist Credential: Early Childhood Special Education with EL Authorization

 In addition to classified program admission and successful verification of eligibility for the internship program, the candidate must successfully complete the following requirements in order to be recommended for the Internship Education Specialist Credential in Early Childhood Special Education:

-- Employment as a special day class teacher for pupils with moderate/severe disabilities in a participating school district, verified by a copy of the contract indicating the beginning date of employment as an intern (Month/Day/Year) with the authorized signature as designated by the school district personnel office.
+- Employment as a special day class teacher for children with disabilities between the ages of birth and pre-kindergarten in a participating school district, verified by a copy of the contract indicating the beginning date of employment as an intern (Month/Day/Year) with the authorized signature as designated by the school district personnel office.
 The recommended credential issuance date will be the date the employing school district specifies on this contract as the beginning date of service;

 - Application for On-line Recommendation submitted to Credential Processing in the College of Education Student Services;